Me Time for mums, or the lack thereof, is something discussed in my circle of mum friends almost daily. Is it the same for you?

 So, if you’re looking for ideas on how to make time for yourself, here are some of the ways I do.
 I hope they work for you too.

-Me Time for Mums – How to Take Time Out for Yourself
+5 Ways to Take Time Out for Yourself

 1. Reduce your busy-ness